learn-academy-2023-echo/week-1-assessment-hjj2895/interview-questions.md

 1. Higher Order Functions: is a function that accepts functions as parameters and/or returns a function.

-2. Jest: is a JavaScript testing framework designed to ensure correctness of any JavaScript codebase.
+2. Jest: is a JavaScript testing framework designed to make sure after an input of a code, the output matches with the expected output.
-It enables you to write tests for your code quickly.
+It also enables you to write tests for your code quickly.

 3. Objects: are a data type that has collections of key-value pairs.
 They are containers for named values called properties.

 4. Method: JavaScript methods are actions that can be performed on objects.
 Methods are functions stored as object properties.

 5. Classes: are template for creating objects.
-They encapsulate data and function that manipulate data, grouping data and functionality together.
+They are like bundle of data that manipulate data, group data and functionality together.